yc015/sycophancy-correction-for-mental-health-LLM/README.md

 ![detection_pipeline](https://github.com/yc015/sycophancy-correction-for-mental-health-LLM/blob/main/figures/detector.png)

 ### Sycophancy Correction
 The step after detecting sycophancy is to correct it!
 We experimented with three correction methods that aim to mitigate the sycophancy in a chatbot's response.
 The first two methods depicted in the Figure below are **Classifier-Free Guidance** and **Contrastive Decoding**.
-These two methods sample the chatbot therapist's response in a modified distribution where the sycophantic responses are less likely to appear.
+These two methods sample the chatbot therapist's responses from a modified distribution where the sycophantic responses are less likely to appear.
 ![correction_method](https://github.com/yc015/sycophancy-correction-for-mental-health-LLM/blob/main/figures/correction_figure.png)

 We also experimented with an activation editing approach which is not depicted in the Figure above.
-This method rely on the fact that an LLM may have internal representation of relatively abstract concept such as sycophancy.
-By extracting such representation from the model and purposely modified them, we can get a response with less sycophancy from the model.
-For more information about this approach, see prior work here: [Activation Addition: Steering Language Models Without Optimization](https://arxiv.org/abs/2308.10248).
+This method relies on the possibility that an LLM may have an internal representation of the abstract concept, such as sycophancy.
+By extracting such representation from the model and purposely modified it, we can get a response with less sycophancy from the chatbot model.
+For more information about this approach, see this prior work: [Activation Addition: Steering Language Models Without Optimization](https://arxiv.org/abs/2308.10248).

 ## Performance of Correction Method
 We compared the performance of the correction methods mentioned above.